What are the different colors of the Philippine flag?

 Section 4.
 The flag of the Philippines shall be blue, white and red with an eight-rayed golden-yellow sun and three five-pointed stars, as consecrated and honored by the people.

-What is the meaning of yellow in Philippine flag?
+What is the meaning of the 8 rays of the sun in Philippines flag?

 Who named the Philippines?